Tutte Polynomials for Directed Graphs

-It should be mentioned that other properties of the $B$-polynomial, such as those established in Sections~\ref{sec:Ehrhart} and~\ref{sec:Tutte-eval} do not extend to the $\Q^w$-polynomials for arbitrary $w$.
+It should be mentioned that other properties of the $B$-polynomial, such as those established in Sections~\ref{sec:Ehrhart} and~\ref{sec:Tutte-eval} (and the quasisymmetric refinement of Section~\ref{sec:quasisym}) do not extend to $\Q^w$-polynomials for arbitrary $w$.

 We now focus on a subfamily of the $\Q^w$-polynomials which enjoy additional properties.
-We say that a word $w=w_1\ldots w_m\in\{-1,1\}^m$ is \emph{antipalyndromic} if for all $k\in[m]$, $w_{m+1-k}=-w_k$.
-We will show that when $w$ is antipalyndromic, the invariant $\Q^w_D$ is essentially determined by the oriented matroid underlying $D$.
+We say that a word $w=w_1\ldots w_m\in\{-1,1\}^m$ is \emph{antipalindromic} if for all $k\in[m]$, $w_{m+1-k}=-w_k$.
+We will show that when $w$ is antipalindromic, the invariant $\Q^w_D$ is essentially determined by the oriented matroid underlying $D$.